 Q: What custom fees should I expect to pay?

 A: Shipments outside of the Canada may incur customs fees depending on the destination country.
 The fee may vary depending on your order value, country limits, and other factors based on the product itself.
 You are responsible for these fees.
 You can calculate the approximate amount by finding out about regulation for custom fees for your country.
 Check out this link for more details: http://international.dhl.ca/en/express/customs_support/duties_taxes/duties_taxes_receivers.html

 Please note that we are not responsible for items turned back at local customs.

 Q: What is the size of the package?

-A: All packages are 48” high, and the width varies depending on the number of tubes you are purchasing.
+A: Packages are up to 42” high, and the width varies depending on the number of tubes you are purchasing.